 This survey found that across PHNs there was wide variation in the use of tobacco, alcohol, and illicit drugs in 2019.
 Gold Coast did feature prominently in the highest five PHN regions for:

-- GCPHN region third highest PHN region with people who exceeded lifetime risk guideline (23.5 per cent). - GCPHN region second highest PHN region with people who exceeded single occasion risk guideline (at least monthly) (34.8 per cent). - GCPHN region second highest PHN region with people with recent illicit drug use (22.7 per cent).
+- people who exceeded lifetime risk guideline (23.5%), - people who exceeded single occasion risk guideline (at least monthly) (34.8%), - people with recent illicit drug use (22.7%).